TABLE-Top price of best Kenyan tea rises at auction

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-NAIROBI, June 9 The maximum price of the top-grade Kenyan tea, Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE, rose at auction this week, Africa Tea Brokers said on Tuesday.
+NAIROBI Oct 6 The maximum price of the top grade Kenyan tea, Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE, rose at this week's auction, Tea Brokers East Africa said on Tuesday.

-Kenya is the world's leading exporter of black tea and the crop is a major foreign exchange earner for the economy.
+Kenya is the leading exporter of black tea and the crop is its top foreign exchange earner.

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)